wmckeever/hacker-snooze/README.md

 this base layout should include a header with a title as well as a place for stories.

 In your HTML and CSS, add these elements.
-If you want, check out this site to browse popular color palettes for your design: https://coolors.co/palettes/popular
+If you want, check out this site to browse popular color palettes for your design: https://coolors.co/palettes/popular (use #color-code so #2a9d8f for example)

 This is a good time to fulfill the "at least one CSS media query" requirement.
 Make some CSS rule that changes the look of the page (font size?) at some screen width break